stainless-api/stl-api/packages/stainless/docs/selection.md

 Right now the query parameter must be named `select`.

-The maximum recursion depth supported by `stl.selects` is 3.
+The maximum recursion depth supported by `z.selects` is 3.

 It's not possible to generate precise types for `select` because the number of possibilities can easily become huge.
 We may decide to use a different